Alex G: Early life and education

+Career

 After self-releasing various albums, EPs, and singles on Bandcamp from 2010 to 2012, Giannascoli's popularity spread through word of mouth, blogs, and reverence by other musicians.
 The Fader called Giannascoli "the internet's secret best songwriter."
-This led to Orchid Tapes signing Giannascoli to its roster, as well as the release of his label debut DSU (2014), which garnered acclaim from music critics.
+This led to Orchid Tapes signing Giannascoli to its roster and the release of his label debut DSU (2014) on the label in the US.
+The album name stands for "Dream State University".
+In November 2014, DSU was released by Lucky Number in Europe on all formats with two new bonus tracks.
+The label later reissued his two preceding releases from 2012, Rules and Trick.
+The album garnered acclaim from music critics.
+Crack magazine described it as "a perfectly carbonised amalgam of early Radiohead, Pavement and Elliott Smith that's been enthusiastically received."
+The album song "Harvey" is about Giannascoli's love for his younger brother, and the album also explores themes of "the disintegration of relationships, with family, friends and lovers."
+The track "Rejoyce" referenced James Joyce's A Portrait of the Artist as a Young Man.
 Following the release of the album, Giannascoli went on tour throughout North America and Europe.
-In November, DSU was released by Lucky Number in Europe on all formats with two new bonus tracks.
-The label later also reissued his two preceding releases, 2012's Rules and Trick.

 In 2014, Giannascoli signed with Domino Recording Company and released his debut with the label Beach Music on October 9.

-The following year, Giannascoli worked with Frank Ocean on his albums Endless and Blonde, providing guitars and arrangements for several songs.
+In 2015, Giannascoli worked with Frank Ocean on his albums Endless and Blonde, providing guitars and arrangements for several songs.
 He also joined Ocean's live band on guitar for his 2017 tour.

+On 2 March 2017, Giannascoli announced that his second album with Domino, Rocket, would be released on May 19 and shared the first two singles, "Bobby" and "Witch".
+On 4 April, he released another single from the album, "Proud".
+On May 4, he released two more singles, "Brick" and "Sportstar", before the release of the album.
+Rocket received acclaim from music critics and appeared on multiple publications' year-end lists of the best albums of 2017.